What is Wrong with Continual Learning in Medical Image Segmentation?: Problem formulation

-We found only \cite{Karani2018} and \cite{Ozdemir2018} in medical imaging report this.
-In both cases, either this is treated as an upper bound or the improvement against it is minimal.
-In addition, some publications report a \textit{Backwards Transfer} or \textit{Forgetting} measure that compares the performance at the end of training with all domains to that at the end of training the corresponding one \cite{Nguyen2020,B2019,Ozgun2020}.
-The results only rarely show a situation of \emph{positive backwards transfer} or \emph{negative forgetting}, where the performance improves after learning from other domains.
+We found only three methods \cite{karani2018lifelong,ozdemir2018learn,venkataramani2019towards} in medical imaging to report a similar comparison.
+In all cases, either the multi-model solution is treated as an upper bound or the improvement against it is minimal.
+In addition, some publications report a \textit{backward transfer} or \textit{forgetting} measure that compares the performance at the end of training with all domains to that at the end of training with the corresponding one \cite{nguyen2020dissecting,ravishankar2019feature,ozgun2020importance,elskhawycontinual}.
+The results only rarely show a situation of \emph{positive backward transfer} or \emph{negative forgetting}, where the performance improves after learning from other domains.

-This is worrying, as it questions the applicability of the proposed methods in real clinical workflow.
-If a model does not improve after continuing training, what advantage comes in maintaining a single model, other than reduced space requirements?
+This is worrying, as it questions the applicability of the proposed methods in real clinical workflows.
+If a model does not improve after continuing training, what advantage comes in maintaining a single model, other than reduced storage requirements?
 Particularly in clinical practice, space constraints are rarely an issue, and robustness is always the priority.

 Despite this, it is common practice to assume domain identity information during testing.
 In the \emph{No Domain Knowledge} scenario or if the model should be applicable to previously-unseen domains, \textbf{many continual learning methods cannot be used directly}.